rajjoshua/ExcelSQLDeveloper/README.md

-Certainly!
-Below is a sample README file for your project that describes the functionality of the Excel SQL Query Tool without the recent CSV support.
-You can customize it further based on your preferences.

----

 # Excel SQL Developer

 ## Overview

-The GTS Excel SQL Query Tool is a graphical user interface (GUI) application built using Python's Tkinter library.
+The Excel SQL Developer is a graphical user interface (GUI) application built using Python's Tkinter library.
 This tool allows users to load Excel files, execute SQL queries on the data, and export the results back to Excel format.
 It provides a user-friendly way to interact with Excel data using SQL syntax.

 ## Features